sainas/learning-notes/ddia-reading-note.md

 The JSON representation has better locality than the multi-table schema.
 (One query, no join) JSON representation makes this tree structure explicit。

-#### Many-to-One and Many-to-Many Relationships
+##### Many-to-One and Many-to-Many Relationships

 Benefits of standardized lists of geographic regions and drop-down list for user

+1. Consistent style and spelling
-- Consistent.
-Avoiding ambiguity (e.g.same name)
+2. Avoiding ambiguity (e.g.same name)
+3. Ease of updating
-- Ease of updating.
-Localization support
+4. Localization support (language)
-- Better search
+5. Better search

 Stores ID VS Stores text